Meet the Crew

-Jack is an award winning director, divisor, dramaturge, translator, actor and producer whose work and study has taken across Canada, The United Kingdom and around the world.
+Jack is an award winning director, dramaturge, translator, actor, theatre maker and producer whose work and study has taken across Canada, The United Kingdom and around the world.
 His work has ranged from contemporary devising, cross-cultural and multi-disciplinary projects to new works, main stage and classical theatre.
 He has trained at leading international theatrical institutions including Circle in Square (NYC, USA), GITIS The University of Performing Arts (Moscow, RU), SENI Indonesian Institute of the Arts (Bali, INA) and received his MFA from the renown East 15 Acting School (London, UK).

 In Vancouver, he is the founder of multi-award-winning Mad Duck Theatre Collective, and BoucheWHACKED!
 Theater Collective.
-Across Canada he has worked with such companies as The Centaur Theatre, Imago Theatre, and Playwrights’ Workshop Montreal (Quebec), Theatre North West, a frank theatre, Theatre Conspiracy, The Presentation House Theatre (British Columbia) and The Magnetic North Theatre Festival (Ontario/ Alberta), The Shaw Festival and Canadian Stage (Ontario).
+Across Canada he has worked with such companies as The Centaur Theatre, Imago Theatre, and Playwrights’ Workshop Montreal (Quebec), Theatre North West, a frank theatre, Theatre Conspiracy, The Presentation House Theatre (British Columbia) and The Magnetic North Theatre Festival (Ontario/ Alberta), The Shaw Festival, Canadian Stage and the Canadian Opera Company (Ontario).
 In the UK, he has served as dramaturg for London’s leading new play development house Theatre503, led creation workshops with British Equity London Office, and is a member of The Young Vic Director’s Network.

-Directing credits include Romeo & Juliet (Cardiff Open Air Theatre Festival, UK); the devised projects Wasting Time (Bali, IND) and Odyssey (London, UK); the site specific The Women of Troy (Canadian Stage); F. Garcia Lorca’s The Love of Don Perlimplin in a fusion of Flamenco & Deep Song (The Shaw Festival: Director Project); The Hobbit and The Odyssey (Carousel Theatre); The Pitmen Painters and A Moon for the Misbegotten (United Players); The List (Ruby Slippers Theatre with The Richmond Gateway Theatre); and Walt Whitman’s Secret (a frank theatre).
+Directing credits include Romeo & Juliet (Cardiff, UK); the devised projects Wasting Time (Bali, IND) and Odyssey (London, UK); the site specific The Women of Troy (Canadian Stage); F. Garcia Lorca’s The Love of Don Perlimplin fusion of Flamenco & deep song (The Shaw Festival: Director Project); The Hobbit and The Odyssey (Carousel Theatre); The Pitmen Painters and A Moon for the Misbegotten (United Players); The List (Ruby Slippers Theatre with The Richmond Gateway Theatre); and Walt Whitman’s Secret (a frank theatre).
 He is a recipient of The Ray Michal Outstanding Body of Work by an Emerging Award, The Cole Foundation Award for Emerging Translators, and The John Moffat & Larry Lillo Award for Outstanding West Coast Artist.